theQuert/Knowledge-Updating-System/progress.md

 - Running few-shots with GPT-4. (few-shots and prompts in single message) (few-shots with 3 or 5 examples)
 - Check the `87` indices is same on one-shot GPT-3.5.
 - Re-evaluate the `87` instances in our experiments.

+## 2023/04/05-2023/04/12
+- The GPT-4 is current in problem, cause timeout in our experiments, have to wait.
+- Sampling the `87` instances from our experiments, and re-evaluate.
+- Write down more details of the differences between `NetKu` and the dataset we currently applied.